Skip to main content

 warning

-1. On the target Windows machine where you want to run the Harness Docker Runner, download the Windows Harness Docker Runner executable.
+1. Download the Windows Harness Docker Runner executable on the Windows machine where you want to run the Harness Docker Runner.
+This should be the Windows machine that you specified in the delegate's RUNNER_URL.

-2. Open a terminal with Administrator privileges.
+2. Use PowerShell to run these commands.
+Open a terminal with Administrator privileges.

 3. (Optional) To use self-signed certificates, set CI_MOUNT_VOLUMES along with a comma-separated list of source paths and destination paths formatted as path/to/source:path/to/destination, for example: